dojo/docs/dojox/data/FileStore/protocol.rst

 **Protocol**
 ------------
 The protocol used by dojox.data.FileStore to communicate with a server back end is simple.
-It is effectively a  direct psuh of the client query information to the server in JSON encoding.
+It is effectively a  direct push of the client query information to the server in JSON encoding.
 The protocol consists of two main flows a query flow for implementing the dojo.data.api.Read, and a n individual item lookup for implementing the dojo.data.api.Identity.
 Each of these are covered in detail below:

 **dojo.data.api.Read query protocol**
 All query information is passed as query parameters.
 The list below of the query parameters and what is generally supported is defined below in the following table: